Paul-Henri Sandaogo Damiba: Taking power, rule, and downfall

-On 24 January 2022, Damiba led the a coup deposing and detaining President Roch Marc Christian Kaboré and Prime Minister Lassina Zerbo.
+On 24 January 2022, Damiba led a coup deposing and detaining President Roch Marc Christian Kaboré and Prime Minister Lassina Zerbo.
 While people were celebrating the coup in Ouagadougou, some supporters carried Russian flags, as a sign of their call to receive help from Russia in their fight against Islamist terrorism.
 After the announcement, the military declared that the National Assembly and the Government had been dissolved, while the Constitution had been suspended.
 On 31 January, the military junta restored the Constitution and appointed Damiba as the interim president.

 With Damiba at its head, the Patriotic Movement for Safeguard and Restoration military junta pledged to improve security and eventually restore civilian rule.
 However, the military regime failed to defeat the Jihadists; instead, rebels and other non-state actors even expanded their operations and controlled 40% of the country by September 2022.
 Many military officers grew dissatisfied with Damiba, believing that he did not focus on the rebellion.
 Jihadist insurgents launched several major attacks in September 2022, causing the interim president to reshuffle his cabinet.
 On 12 September, Damiba fired his defense minister, General Aimé Barthélemy Simporé, and assumed the position himself.
 He also appointed Colonel-Major Silas Keita as minister delegate in charge of national defence.
 These changes did not satisfy the disgruntled army elements.

 On 30 September 2022, Damiba was ousted by the dissatisfied army elements headed by Captain Ibrahim Traoré.
 This came eight months after he had taken power.
 Sahel expert and University of Calgary scholar Abdul Zanya Salifu argued that his inability to defeat the jihadists had led to Damiba's downfall, as his promise to improve security had been the justification for him taking power in the first place.